Jessica Ressel-Doeden - Inoperable Brainstem Glioma

 To fully utilize this article, click on the blue text to link to the source being discussed.

 Jessica Ressel-Doeden was diagnosed with a diffuse, intrinsic, childhood brainstem glioma in March of 1996 at age eleven.

 According to the available data there has not been a single case of a verified cure (5-year survival) with patients diagnosed with diffuse (inoperable) childhood brainstem glioma treated with radiation and/or chemotherapy in any FDA-supervised experimental clinical trial in the history of medicine.
-Dr. Burzynski's antineoplastons hold the only cures to date—with an average cure rate of 27.5% [PDF of original report, table page 172] + [Chemo/Rad - PubMed 2005] [ANP - PubMed 2003] [ANP - PubMed 2006] [ANP - Cancer Therapy 2007] [Lancet 2006 "survival remains static"]
+Dr. Burzynski's antineoplastons hold the only cures to date—with a cure rate in some studies as high as 27.5% [PDF of original report, table page 172] + [Chemo/Rad - PubMed 2005] [ANP - PubMed 2003] [ANP - PubMed 2006] [ANP - Cancer Therapy 2007] [Lancet 2006 "survival remains static"].

 Following her initial diagnosis, the Ressel's were informed that the only method approved by the FDA to "treat" her condition would be radiation.
 The radiologist informed the family that radiation would be shot "through the ears, burning her healthy cells from the outside in—causing permanent deafness, all of the hair around her ears would be gone—never grow back, her ears would become deformed and burnt, her pituitary gland would be destroyed—the gland that allows a human to grow and develop, and if she survived the treatment she would become a vegetable and incapable of taking care of herself."